GSA/challenges-and-prizes/_posts/2020-06-02-tracking-a-virus.md

 Shaman’s participation provided funds to support students and personnel in his laboratory, and helped his team gain visibility for follow-on research funding from agencies including the National Institutes of Health and the Department of Defense.

-In fact, the CDC challenge opened the door for other competitions that followed, including the Defense Advanced Projects Research Agency (DARPA) <a href="https://www.challenge.gov/challenge/darpa-chikv-challenge/">CHIKV Challenge</a>, a $150,000 competition which sought models for the spread of the chikungunya virus.
+In fact, the CDC challenge opened the door for other competitions that followed, including the <a href="https://www.darpa.mil/about-us/timeline/chikv-challenge" target="_blank">Defense Advanced Projects Research Agency (DARPA) CHIKV Challenge</a>, a $150,000 competition which sought models for the spread of the chikungunya virus.

 Prize-winning University of Arizona professors Joceline Lega and Heidi Brown won that challenge for developing a mathematical model that forecasts the chikungunya infection case counts as the disease emerged.